navkiratsingh90/alzheimer-mri-diagnostic/README.md

 ## 📖 Overview

-**NeuroSight** is a production‑grade medical AI system that:
+**NeuroSight** is a production‑grade medical AI application that:

-1. **Analyzes brain MRI scans** using a fine‑tuned **EfficientNet‑B4** convolutional neural network.
+1. **Analyzes brain MRI scans** using a fine‑tuned **MobileNetV2** convolutional neural network.
-2. **Classifies** the scan into one of four Alzheimer’s stages:
+2. **Classifies** the scan into one of four Alzheimer's stages:
    - Non‑Demented
    - Very Mild Demented
    - Mild Demented
    - Moderate Demented
-3. **Explains** its decision with **Grad‑CAM** heatmaps, highlighting the most relevant brain regions.
+3. **Provides instant predictions** with confidence scores.
-4. **Answers clinical questions** via a **LangChain** agent that can retrieve medical literature (RAG) and generate draft reports.
+4. **Answers clinical questions** via an AI chat assistant (OpenAI GPT‑3.5).
+5. **Tracks patient history** with reports and progression tracking.

-The system is built as a **full‑stack web application** with a FastAPI backend and a Next.js frontend, containerised with Docker for easy deployment.
+The system is built as a **full‑stack web application** with a FastAPI backend and a Next.js frontend, designed for simplicity, scalability, and ease of use.

 ---

 ## ❓ Why Build This System?

-Alzheimer’s disease affects over **55 million people worldwide**, yet early diagnosis remains challenging.
+Alzheimer's disease affects over **55 million people worldwide**, yet early diagnosis remains challenging.
 Current clinical practice relies on:
 - **Subjective cognitive assessments** (e.g., MMSE, CDR) that can miss subtle changes.
-- **Manual MRI reading** by radiologists – time‑consuming, variable, and suffers from inter‑observer disagreement.
+- **Manual MRI reading** by radiologists – time‑consuming and variable.
 - **Delayed intervention** – by the time symptoms are obvious, significant neuronal loss has already occurred.

 **NeuroSight addresses these gaps by:**